IRKRS

 I wholeheartedly recommend Patrick McCarthy Sensei’s work to anyone with a keen interest in Kyan’s legacy and the pivotal juncture when Okinawa karate crossed the threshold from the 19th to the 20th century.
 In essence, my assessment of the book was so profound that I promptly reached out to my teacher, Shimabukuro Zenpo Hanshi, to share my unequivocal opinion—describing it as nothing short of “brilliant.”

-Social Media: Please visit us on Facebook here Youtube here and/or our Blog here
+Please visit our Blog here